ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 * `DVR Stp Delay` - How soon should the DVR stop Recording upon deactivation of the Aux switch?
 * `HT Enable` - Turn Headtracking On or Off.
 Only available on some FPV Goggles with VRX Backpack integration.
 * `HT Start Channel` - Starting Channel to send Head Tracking positions to.
+* `Telemetry` - Allow the Backpack to Send the Telemetry frames via ESPNOW.
+See [Backpack Telemetry](../../software/backpack-telemetry.md)
 * `Version` - The Backpack Firmware version flashed into the TX Backpack.

 For more information, see the [Backpack Guide](../../hardware/backpack/esp-backpack.md).